salliav/school-projects/README.md

 GUI project coded with C++.
 A Numbertile game.
 Files mainwindow.hh and mainwindow.cpp coded by me, other files are provided by the univeristy course.
 Course: Programming 2

 File bmsava/prg2
 Practised use of stl algorithms and pointers.
 Represents the data structure of a railway system.
-File datastructures.cc coded by me, other files are provided by the univeristy course..
+File datastructures.cc coded by me, other files are provided by the univeristy course.
 Course: Data structures and algorithms

+Recipe_finder_project
+My first independently coded project.
+React application to search for meal recipes based on ingredients.
+Practised React GUI concepts and use of API.
+Contains documentation for more information.